 Weak (easy to push) PAS control buttons cause the rider to jump multiple PAS levels, causing an inexperienced or a novice rider to lose control.
 This is the main reason why many riders tend to avoid using them, especially when those buttons are most needed.

 Do e-bike riders use maximum power all the time or switch the power up and down as they ride?

-The first thing to understand whether bikers switch electric power up and down or keep it constant is that not every e-bike is created equally.
-Even two e-bikes which claim to have the same wattage level and power can fairly vary from each other in terms of power output.
+The first thing to understand is whether bikers switch electric power up and down or keep it constant is that not every e-bike is created equally.
+Even two e-bikes that claim to have the same wattage level and power can fairly vary from each other in terms of power output.

 The higher the wattage, the more power you can use while riding your e-bike.
 But how much power do you need to commute and how should you use it?

 This mostly depends on your trail and your weight.
 The lighter you are, the less power it would take for the bike to get you up the hill.
 Similarly, the longer and steeper the hill, the more power you will require to get up the hill.